ejkragon/m10-hw13-agonkresky-emmanuel/README.md

 Manny's Notes and Sources.
 I used astericks to help me track my changes in the JS file.

 // 1.
-Convert a`const` declaration to`const` or`let` where appropriate. - Used find/replace feature to change all "var" to "const."
-Yikes!
-Apparently I did it for the line above as well!
+Convert a`const` declaration to`const` or`let` where appropriate. - Used
+find/replace feature to change first three "var"'s to "const."
 // 2.
 Convert a promise - based function (a function call with `.then`) to instead use`async/await`. - Fetch API code, added const added await in front of json, removed second .then line.
 I notated lines with "(**)" - around lines 50, 56, 62
 // 3.
 Convert a`function` declaration into a arrow function. https://www.w3schools.com/js/js_arrow_function.asp see "(***)" by formEl.onsubmit lines (around line 30)